Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: General Features in the parameter space

-Based on the analysis of the dynamics over a large portion of the parameter space, Fig.\ref{Chap3_Fig4} (c) summarizes the formation of vortices in merging BECs.
-Above a critical initial density, $n_c$, vortices will form during the return overlap of the two clouds within a definite range of initial c.m. velocities.
-If the velocity is too low then damping of the motion during the first overlap effectively arrests the dynamics.
-In addition, the low velocity leads to a large fringe spacing so that, even towards the edges of the cloud, the curvature is never sufficient to cause a net circulation.
-If the collision velocity is too high, the hydrodynamic response of the cloud is too slow and the clouds have separated before any significant distortion occurs \cite{scott2} (inserted plot in Fig.\ref{Chap3_Fig4} (c)).
+If the collision velocity is too high, the hydrodynamic response of the cloud is too slow and the clouds have separated before any significant distortion occurs \cite{scott2} (inserted plot in Fig.\ref{Fig8} (c)).
 Our simulations show that the curvature of the interference fringes is of importance in the formation of vortices and that the number of fringes within the cloud determine the number of vortices.
-This is shown in the inserted plots of Fig.(\ref{Chap3_Fig4}) (c) where the five fringes from the short initial separation result in the formation of two vortex rings while the nine fringes from the large initial separation cause six vortex rings.
+This is shown in the inserted plots of Fig.\ref{Fig8} (c) where the five fringes from the short initial separation result in the formation of two vortex rings while the nine fringes from the large initial separation cause six vortex rings.
 The connection between the distortion of fringes and the formation of vortices can explain the experiments in which more vortices are generated in the faster merging, interfering region \cite{davi}.
 The faster merging produces more interference fringes, creating the possibility for the formation of more vortices in the region.
-The diagram in Fig.(\ref{Chap3_Fig4}) is based on the specific material parameters described in the previous sections.
-Simulations using different parameters give results that are similar but with the cross-over lines shifted.
+The diagram in Fig.\ref{Fig8} is based on the specific material parameters described in the previous sections.
+Simulations using different parameters give results that are similar but with the cross-over lines in Fig.\ref{Fig8} shifted.
 In general, for the smaller values of the coupling constant, $g$, and with the larger numbers of atoms, it is easier to observe the crossover from colliding process to merging process.